zilexa/Homeserver/filesystem/README.md

 &nbsp;

+The instructions are for the recommended method but do contain info labeled _Exception `Raid1`_ or _Exception `Raid1` + SSD Cache_ if you do prefer BtrFS-Raid1.
 ## Step 1:
 After installation and after running the [post-install script](https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script), your drive should already has a few subvolumes.
 If you don't use that script, create these subvolumes yourself please.
 Check your system drive subvolumes via `btrfs subvolume list /` \